MicrosoftDocs/win32/desktop-src/CIMWin32Prov/setipusezerobroadcast-method-in-class-win32-networkadapterconfiguration.md

 ---
-Description: The SetIPUseZeroBroadcast WMI class static method is used to set IP zero broadcast usage. ms.assetid: d20ac6fc-a5d5-4ad9-a2a5-65142b4c7d02 ms.tgt_platform: multiple
+description: The SetIPUseZeroBroadcast WMI class static method is used to set IP zero broadcast usage. ms.assetid: d20ac6fc-a5d5-4ad9-a2a5-65142b4c7d02 ms.tgt_platform: multiple
 title: SetIPUseZeroBroadcast method of the Win32_NetworkAdapterConfiguration class